apsun/uSticker/README.md

 of images.
 Obviously, if you don't have any stickers, this app won't be very useful.

-### Will you add support for (insert Android version here)?

-No. I am tired of having to support 5 years of slightly incompatible API changes. uSticker will only officially support whatever Android version I am currently running (at the time of writing, Android 7.1+).

 ### Will you add support for (insert app here)?

 If it supports Gboard stickers, then it already works.
 Otherwise, no. I will